jedwards1211/smart-restart/README.md

 process starts with a breakpoint as well, so you have to open `node-inspector` for it, resume it, _then_ open `node-inspector` for your actual app.

+On top of that, neither supports any hot module replacement, which is the only way to react to changes quickly in a large project.

 `smart-restart` combines both approaches: it uses `piping`'s require hook to only watch files that have been required, but it `spawns` your app instead of running a cluster, so that you can pass `--debug` or `--debug-brk` to your app.
+And it provides a basic version of Webpack's hot module replacement API for Node CommonJS, without using Webpack or doing any bundling.

 ## Usage